 I go into Tiger Mom mode.
 The iPads are hidden away.
 TV time is restricted.
-Play-dates are cancelled and it is study, study and more study time.
+Play-dates are canceled and it is study, study, and more study time.
 It is no secret to my kids that I expect them to put in 100 percent effort before the exams.
 And I do not apologize for making them do “drills and papers” prior to exam weeks.

 2) Plan a schedule WITH your kids

 There is no exam for primary (grade) one students in the local schools.
 When the kids were in lower primary school (grades one to three), the preparation time is shorter and possibly not as strenuous.
 But when you get to the upper primary, you need more time for revisions, practice work, and strategies to remember all the information.

 One month before my kids’ exams, I list down the items that they need to revise.
 Then I sit with them individually and ask them which items they feel most unsure about.
 If they do not know, I will ask them to do a few papers to identify their weakest areas and then zoom in on them.
 Also, if they have tuition on that subject, I will have a conversation with the tutor that the subject is taken care of so we do not repeat each other’s efforts.

 When drafting out the schedule, keep in mind the schedule of the exams — revise subjects according to which paper will be tested first or the weakest subject.
 I am also mindful of the time that works best for my kids.
 For example, on weekends or during the days when they stay home before exams (like Children’s Day or PSLE marking days), I organize study time in the mornings